Herb Crusted Pork Loin is tender and juicy. It makes a beautiful and delicious holiday dinner or Sunday night meal.

-Just like our Herb Crusted Pork Rib Roast, this pork loin recipe is prepped easily with a simple herb rub and roasted to tender juicy perfection.
-It’s the perfect elegant Dinner Recipe for a special occasion or holiday.
+Just like our Herb Crusted Pork Rib Roast, this pork loin recipe is easy to prepare with a simple herb rub and roasted to tender, juicy perfection.
+It’s the perfect elegant Dinner Recipe for a special occasion.

 Herb Crusted Pork Loin is a great comfort food dish that looks and tastes amazing.
-If you need a meal, that’s going to steal the show, then it’s the perfect time to bust out this recipe.
+If you need a meal that’s going to steal the show, then it’s the perfect time to bust out this recipe.
 The beautiful dish is sure to impress special dinner guests at your next dinner party or holiday meal.
-Along with how good it looks, the recipe is also perfectly flavored with the herb coating and roasted to tender, juicy perfection.
+Not only does it look good, but the recipe is also perfectly flavored with the herb coating and roasted to tender, juicy perfection.

 Ingredients